 The Industrial History Section (IHS) promotes and encourages the study and appreciation of Yorkshire’s hugely varied industrial archaeology and the history of industrial activity, from pre-historic to current times.
 Our scope covers all types of industries, industrial processes, machinery and products; and the infrastructure that supports industry – production of raw materials, transport, communications. industrial buildings and their design and construction methods, workers and workers housing, shops and market halls.

-Our annual programme includes seven lectures, a members’ meeting, site visits and guided walks to industrial sites past and present.
+Our annual programme includes six lectures, a members’ meeting, site visits and guided walks to industrial sites past and present.

 Members receive email news updates about industrial history in Yorkshire and beyond and three Newsletters a year.
 Back issues of the Newsletter can be read here.

 Members also have access to the YAHS and other collections at the Brotherton Library, University of Leeds.

 In collaboration with other societies we have created a database that is an archive of members’ research, images and other media and which provides web access to information about Yorkshire’s vast range of industrial sites, pre-Roman to 21st century – use the Quick Link opposite.

 - Member of our parent body, the Yorkshire Archaeological & Historical Society, who can join the Section at a special rate

 - Member of the Industrial History Section only

 Subscriptions are due on the 1st January each year.

 As a registered charity, the Yorkshire Archaeological & Historical Society is eligible for the Gift Aid scheme.
 If you are a UK taxpayer you can at no extra cost to yourself make every pound you subscribe worth an extra 25 pence!